An in-depth guide to making your Fort Worth trip memorable & fun!

 • Sundance Square

 Sundance Square is a 35-block commercial, residential, entertainment, and retail district in downtown Fort Worth, Texas.
-A walkable part of downtown and a hip place to spend the day into night for the whole family.
+It is a walkable part of downtown and a hip place for the whole family to spend the day and night.
 It sets itself apart from the downtown area.
-Parking is plentiful, and some sites are free to park if you get there early.
+Parking is plentiful; some sites are free to park if you get there early.
 Otherwise, there are parking garages that may or may not be free to park.
 They used to be free.

 This area also includes many restaurants with patio seating overlooking Sundance Square Plaza (an excellent place for people-watching), many on the square, and all walkable.